 MyPSC account must match the name on the photo ID that you will show for admission to the exam.
 If you need to change your name prior to a GACE

 exam, please allow at least four weeks for processing.

 Can I change my address and my email address?

 Yes, you may change your address and email address in your MyPSC account.

-While logged in to your account, please click the Account link in the upper right corner of the page, then click the Edit button at the bottom of the
+While logged in to your account, please click the Account link on the left side of the menu bar, then click the Edit button at the bottom of the

-Personal Profile page.
-When you have finished editing your information, be sure to click Save at the bottom of the page.
+Account Profile page.
+When you have finished editing your information, be sure to click Confirm at the bottom of the page.

 What kind of background check will be required for the Pre-service certificate to be issued?